microsoft/sqldev/pages/nodejs/windows/az/az-nodejs-windows-1.md

  > You have succesfuly installed Node.js and Chocolatey on your machine!

-## Step 1.3 Install sqlcmd - A Command Line Utility for SQL Server
+## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server

 {% include partials/az-install_sqlcmd-windows.md %}